 Introduction to Mechanicville, New York

 Mechanicville, New York, in Saratoga county, is 14 miles NE of Schenectady, New York (center to center) and 138 miles W of Boston, Massachusetts.
-The city is considered part of the Albany - Schenectady - Troy metropolitan area and has a population of 5,019.
+The city is considered part of the Albany - Schenectady - Troy metropolitan area.

 Mechanicville, which was settled in 1764 by the Europeans, adopted its present name around 1829.
 It was named after early settlers, who were mostly mastercraftsmen.
 The Saratoga and Renselaer Railway laid its tracks through the city in 1835, which enabled Mechanicville to become a major commercial interchange.
 It was incorporated in 1859, as a village, and later, in 1915, it was recognized as a city.